🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 How Have Carbon Credits Become a Big Market?

-For those interested in investing in carbon credits, consider this: Over one-fifth of global greenhouse gas emissions are now covered by carbon pricing initiatives, and even more are covered by voluntary carbon market purchases.
+For those interested in investing in carbon credits, consider this: A significant (and growing) portion of global greenhouse gas emissions are now covered by carbon pricing initiatives, and even more are covered by voluntary carbon market purchases.
 This article focuses on the compliance carbon credit market created by governments, but it’s important to know the distinction between that and the voluntary carbon market.

 In the voluntary market, companies choose to purchase carbon offsets as a way to cancel out their emissions.
 Carbon offset projects include emissions-reduction and removal initiatives such as tree planting and producing renewable energy.